Fitbit Inspire HR Review

 The Inspire also relies on the same companion app that the other Fitbit trackers do, which is one of our favorites.
 It provides tons of different competitive and non-competitive challenges to help you get motivated, such as the Workweek Hustle or Adventures.

 After fitness, we moved on to assessing and evaluating the various health impacts that the Inspire HR, based on the accuracy of the heart rate monitor, sleep and diet tracking abilities, and if it reminds you to get up and move throughout the day, as well as if it has a silent alarm clock.
-The Inspire HR did decently well, meriting a 6 out of 10 for its performance in this set of tests, which accounts for a quarter of the total score.
+The Inspire HR did decently well in this set of tests, which accounts for a quarter of the total score.

 To measure the accuracy of the wrist optical heart rate monitor on the Inspire HR, we compared its reading with the reading from a chest strap heart rate monitor at both an active and resting heart rate.